Run an Analysis

 mastoscore mastoscore.ini analyse

-Do the analysis and then post about it.
+At this point, you have everything you need to post.
+The post command will connect to your Mastodon server and post the analysis in a series of linked posts.
 I recommend setting dry_run to True until you're confident in it.
 Note that I developed this on infosec.exchange, which allows 11,000 characters in a toot.
-It's likely that if you're on a server with the standard limit of 500 characters, this won't work.
+It's likely that if you're on a server with the standard limit of 500 characters, this will totally fail.
+It will try to create a gigantic post and then it will get rejected.
 It would be useful to support that case.

 mastoscore mastoscore.ini post

-This will post the generated graph and wordcloud images to Mastodon:
+This will post the generated graph and wordcloud images to Mastodon.
+It posts as a standalone public post.

 mastoscore mastoscore.ini postgraphs